Amanabhishek2004/PennywiseTrading/README.md

 ## 👨‍💻 Ready to Demo!

 - **Clone, run, and explore!**
-- **Ask me about any part of the stack, and I can walk you through the code, logic, and design
+- **Ask me about any part of the stack, and I can walk you through the code, logic, and design decisions.**

-> _“The stock market is filled with individuals who know the price of everything, but the value of nothing.”_
-> — Philip Fisher

 ---